digipodium/Django-project-setup-2023/README.md

-# setting up a simple django setup
+# Setting up a simple django setup

 `Team Digipodium` presents
----

 ## clearing some Jargon
 - `Django` is a web framework that helps you create websites using Python.
 - `Static files` are files that do not change, such as images, CSS, and JavaScript.